 After an alcohol-related accident, many states allow an injured person to seek damages not just from the individual who caused the accident, but also from the business that provided the alcohol.
 These laws are called "dram shop laws."
-(Historical note: Alcohol vendors were once called "dram shops" because alcohol was traditionally sold by a unit of measure called a "dram.")
+(Alcohol vendors were once called "dram shops" because alcohol was traditionally sold by a unit of measure called a "dram.")

 Here is an example of Nevada's dram shop law at work.
 Suppose that Dana, a 19-year-old college student, stops at Tina's Tavern on her way home from work.
-The bartender decides that Dana "looks 21" and serves her several drinks.
-Eventually, Dana tries to get up from the bar, but she stumbles and falls against Peggy, who is sitting on the bar stool beside Dana's.
+The bartender knows Dana isn't 21 years old but serves her several drinks anyway.
+Eventually, Dana tries to get up from the bar, but she stumbles and falls against Peggy, who is sitting on the barstool beside Dana's.
 Peggy falls to the floor and is injured.

 A dram shop or social host liability claim is a civil case, which means that liability is expressed solely in terms of money damages.
 Common types of damages sought in these cases include compensation for: